Listen to post:

 Effective Visibility and Management

-When a data center is done, users continue working from branch offices, and thus user management should remain the same.
+When a data center is down, users continue working from branch offices, and thus user management should remain the same.
 This requires IT to replicate management tools to the secondary data center in order to maintain user support, troubleshooting, and application management.

 When a branch office is down, IT needs user management and traffic monitoring tools that can support remote users.
 Such tools must be integrated with existing office tools to avoid fragmenting visibility by maintaining separate views of remote and office users.